elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 works; just like https and encryption works.
 Encryption is an all or nothing thing.

 So how does [Aztec](https://aztec.network/) work?
 It uses rollups meaning that it leverages the base layer of Ethereum for security, and it guarantees privacy after shielding.
-You can send shielded amounts to other accounta aliases and even layer 1 accounts, however the details of receiving are a bit unknown.
+You can send shielded amounts to other account aliases and even layer 1 accounts, however the details of receiving are a bit unknown.
 I'll have to do some actual practical research to see its limitations as protocol, but since it is a protocol and not actual currency, it's only a matter of time until it too is sanctioned.
 It was released in 2021 which is why it was not included in the first publishing of this article.

 An overview of its issues: